evanclue/ddr-picker/README.md

 #### adding a reset button.

-after opening a game, the only way for us to close the game and get back to the menu is to manually shut it down, and manually open pegasus.<br>
+after opening a game, the only way for us to close the game and get back to the menu is to do it ourselves, or reboot.<br>
 that sucks. let's make a reset button!

-- the way i made this happen is with a combination of
+the way i made this happen is with a combination of hardware and software tweaks.<br>
+i added a [physical reset button to my cab's coindoor](https://user-images.githubusercontent.com/72628412/178127104-343ae045-aaf1-47c7-aba1-c28c2190d382.jpg), as demonstrated in the video at the top of this readme.<br>
+i wired the button up to the coin signal wires, which a J-PAC is able to bind to a keyboard key.<br>
+so, i assigned the coin assembly to output the F12 key. which means i essentially have a physical F12 key on my coindoor now.<br>
+using an extremely simple autohotkey + batch solution, we can make this act as a "reset" button that closes whatever game is open, and returns to pegasus.<br>

+- download [reset-button.ahk](https://github.com/evanclue/ddr-picker/raw/main/scripts/reset-button.ahk) and [killall-reset.bat](https://github.com/evanclue/ddr-picker/raw/main/scripts/killall-reset.bat) and place both of them into your pegasus folder.

+let's take a look at what these scripts actually do.<br>
+`reset-button.ahk` sits in memory forever and waits for the F12 key to be pressed. when it is pressed, it runs killall-reset.bat.<br>
+`killall-reset.bat` resets the resolution to 2133x1600 in case a game changed the resolution, then checks if any game programs are open.<br>
+if they are, it ends the processes, and restarts pegasus.

+so now, all we have to do is make the reset button script start at boot.
+- compile reset-button.ahk into an .exe using the right-click menu.
+- open pegasus-startup.ahk with a text editor, and add `run reset-button.exe` to it.
+- save the document, and re-compile pegasus-startup.ahk into an .exe.